Medicare Part D: Prescription Drug Coverage

 • specialty drugs

 Generic drugs tend to be the least expensive.
-For example, in 2023, the median standard cost sharing for a preferred generic is $1 across all PDPs.
-By contrast, it is $44 for a preferred brand.
+For example, in 2024, the median standard cost sharing for a preferred generic is $5 across all PDPs.
+In contrast, it is $47 for a preferred brand.

-The beneficiary’s share of the payment for the non-preferred tier of drugs is between 40 and 50 percent.
+The Part D participant’s share of the payment for the non-preferred tier of drugs can be as high as 50 percent.
 This is the maximum permissible coinsurance amount in most national prescription drug plans.

-For 15 percent to 25 percent of preferred tiered brands, prescription drug plans will require coinsurance rather than copays, which can make out-of-pocket payments less predictable.
+For 15 percent to 25 percent of preferred tiered brands, prescription drug plans will require coinsurance rather than copays, which can make out-of-pocket costs less predictable.

 Catastrophic Coverage

-When your total out-of-pocket spending on prescriptions exceeds $7,400 for the year (in 2023), catastrophic coverage then takes effect.
+When your total out-of-pocket spending on prescriptions exceeds $8,000 for the year (in 2024), catastrophic coverage takes effect.

-Until 2024, those who spend more than this catastrophic coverage amount must contribute 5 percent of the cost of covered drugs for the remainder of the year.
+As of 2024, however, those who spend more than this catastrophic coverage amount no longer have to contribute 5 percent of the cost of covered drugs for the remainder of the year.

 Recent Legislation

 Over time, prescription drug costs have been rising steadily.
-So much so that one recent survey revealed that a fifth of seniors on Medicare say they are skipping medications due to cost.
+So much so that one recent survey revealed that a fifth of seniors on Medicare say they are skipping medications because of cost.
 In 2022, Congress passed the Inflation Reduction Act in part to help address this issue.

-The Act is affecting Part D beneficiaries in several positive ways in 2023:
+The Act is affecting Part D participants in several positive ways:

-• Medicare enrollee’s payments for insulin cannot exceed $35 per month in 2023.
+• Medicare enrollee’s payments for insulin can no longer exceed $35 per month.
 (The price cap does not extend to all insulin products, just the ones on your plan’s formulary.)

 • Many adult vaccines are now free to Part D enrollees.

-• Drug manufacturers must pay rebates to Medicare for medications with costs that surpass inflation, which could help prevent unreasonable rises in drug prices for beneficiaries.
+• Drug manufacturers must pay rebates to Medicare for medications with costs that surpass inflation, which could help prevent unreasonable rises in drug prices for enrollees.

 • The law will cap out-of-pocket spending on prescription medications for Part D enrollees at $2,000 in 2025.